NativeScript/docs-v7/getting-started.md

 <div class="exercise-end"></div>

-The stack layout is a UI component, and as such, it that has attributes just like the `<TextField>` and `<Button>` components you used in the previous section.
-Here, the `orientation="vertical"` attribute tells the Stack Layout to arrange its child components vertically.
+The stack layout is a UI component, and as such, it has attributes just like the `<TextField>` and `<Button>` components you used in the previous section.
+Here, the `orientation="vertical"` attribute tells the stack layout to arrange its child components vertically.

-After you run your app with this change, you'll see that that your login page's UI components now stack up as expected:
+After you run your app with this change, you'll see that your login page's UI components now stack up:

 ![login 2](img/cli-getting-started/chapter2/ios/2.png)
 ![login 2](img/cli-getting-started/chapter2/android/2.png)

-However, although the UI components are in the correct order, they could use some spacing and a bit of color to make the app look a bit nicer.
+Although the UI components are in the correct order, they could use some spacing and a bit of color to make the app look a bit nicer.
 To do that let's look at another NativeScript feature: CSS.

-> **Tips**:
+> **TIP**:
 > * For a simple introduction to the other NativeScript layout elements, check out Jen Looper's article on [demystifying NativeScript layouts](https://www.nativescript.org/blog/demystifying-nativescript-layouts).
-> * Refer to the NativeScript docs for a [far more detailed look at how NativeScript layouts work](http://docs.nativescript.org/layouts), and the various things you can do to configure them.
+> * Refer to the NativeScript docs for a [more detailed look at how NativeScript layouts work](http://docs.nativescript.org/layouts) and the various things you can do to configure them.

 ### CSS

 NativeScript uses a [subset of CSS](http://docs.nativescript.org/styling) to change the visual appearance of your app.
-There are three mechanisms you can use to add CSS properties to UI components: [application-wide CSS](http://docs.nativescript.org/styling#application-wide-css) (`app.css`), [page-specific CSS](http://docs.nativescript.org/styling#page-specific-css), and an [inline `style` attribute](http://docs.nativescript.org/styling#inline-css).
+You can use three mechanisms to add CSS properties to UI components: [application-wide CSS](http://docs.nativescript.org/styling#application-wide-css) (`app.css`), [page-specific CSS](http://docs.nativescript.org/styling#page-specific-css), and an [inline `style` attribute](http://docs.nativescript.org/styling#inline-css).

+> **TIP**:
-As a best practice, place CSS rules that should apply to all pages in your `app.css`, and CSS rules that apply to a single page in a page-specific CSS file (e.g. `login.css`).
-Inline styles are great for quick testing—e.g. `<Page style="background-color: green;">`—but should be avoided in general, as the `style` attributes tend to clutter up XML files—especially once you need to apply multiple rules.
+> * Place CSS rules that should apply to all pages in your `app.css`, and CSS rules that apply to a single page in a page-specific CSS file (e.g. `login.css`).
+> * Although inline styles are great for quick testing—e.g. `<Page style="background-color: green;">` you should avoid them in general because the `style` attributes tend to clutter up XML files especially if/when you need to apply multiple rules.

 Let's start by adding a few application-wide CSS rules.